I used to think there was something wrong with me.

 I also discovered that I’m not alone and that a lot of people are just like me.

 Introversion is not the same as shyness.
 Yes, an introvert can be shy, but he or she may not be.

-They’re deep thinkers, great at observing people, and prefer to think before they speak or make a decision.
+They’re deep thinkers, great at observing people, and prefer to think before they speak or decide something.
 They can easily become overstimulated by their surroundings, which is why shopping for a couple of hours is fatiguing.
-An introvert can feel wiped out after a party where an extrovert will normally feel energized.
+An introvert can feel wiped out after a party, where an extrovert will normally feel energized.

 YOU’RE NOT FLAWED

 Being an introvert is not a flaw.
 It may feel like it is sometimes, especially when it seems like everyone around you is outgoing and social.
 The truth is, at least 50% of people in the world are introverts!
 And introverts have the ability to become extroverted for small amounts of time.
 So someone you think is extroverted may, in fact, be an introvert.